vokal/android-res-gen/README.md

    // optional parameters
    jpeg "bg_*", "exact_filename" // may contain wildcards (* or ?) or regex
-   jpegQuality 80 // default is 85 if only jpeg patterns specified }
+   jpegQuality 80 // default is 85 if only jpeg patterns specified launcherIcon "ic_launcher" // exact name of app icon to be put in mipmap folders }
 ~~~
 Where densities are in the set: `["ldpi", "mdpi", "hdpi", "xhdpi", "xxhdpi", "xxxhdpi"]`